History of Upper Beaconsfield

-This website is dedicated to people who were associated with the Upper Beaconsfield area at some time in their lives.
+Residents of Upper Beaconsfield came from different walks of life.
 Some were farmers or orchardists, others were traders, labourers or care-takers.
 A large number of people from Melbourne spent their holidays in our town, others were non-resident landholders.
-As Upper Beaconsfield people had connections to Berwick, Beaconsfield, Officer, Pakenham and the hill towns, some info about those places may be included.
-This research is a work in progress.
+Upper Beaconsfield people had connections to Berwick, Beaconsfield, Officer, Pakenham and the hill towns, so some information about those places may also be found on this website.
+This local history research is a work in progress.

-Do you have any relatives who lived in Upper Beaconsfield?
+Do you have information about people who lived in Upper Beaconsfield?
 Do you have any photographs of Upper Beaconsfield?
 I'd love to hear from you.
-Click on my name below to send me an email, or contact me on facebook.
-If you can't click on my name below send an email to info at the domain this website is on.
+Click on my name in the footer to send me an email, or contact me on facebook.